killown/waypanel/docs/ABOUT.md

 ## Where Waypanel stores / finds configuration & defaults

 - **User config:** `~/.config/waypanel/config.toml` (the primary location).
 The project prefers this location for user data.
 - **System/default config:** typical system paths (e.g. `/usr/lib/waypanel/...` or distro-specific locations).
 On NixOS there are additional fallback paths (`/run/current-system/...`).
 If no user config exists, Waypanel will try to copy default config from system or development locations.
-You can also allow automatic git clone of defaults by setting `WAYPANEL_ALLOW_GIT_INIT=1`.

-The code contains a robust `find_config_path() + create_first_config()` logic so first-run setups are automatic on most systems.
-If the config file is absent or empty it will insert a minimal `[panel]` header and/or copy defaults.

----

 ## Logs & troubleshooting basics

 - **Log file:** Waypanel writes a rotating log to:

-      ~/.config/waypanel/waypanel.log
+      ~/.local/state/waypanel/waypanel.log

   with small rotation (1 MB, 2 backups) and console output using Rich.
 Use this file as the first step when diagnosing crashes or plugin load errors.

 - **When things don't start:**
   - Check `run.py` stdout/stderr, it explicitly errors out if `libgtk4-layer-shell.so` cannot be found and exits.
 Make sure `gtk4-layer-shell` is installed or LD_PRELOAD path set.
-  - If plugin import errors appear in logs, open the plugin's `.py` and ensure the required methods (`get_plugin_placement`, `initialize_plugin`, `set_widget`) and `ENABLE_PLUGIN = True` are present.
-See the plugin template below.

 ---